ryu878/clone_my_public_reps/README.md

 - Only clones public repositories
 - Will not overwrite existing folders (git will fail if repo exists)

-## 🧠 Requirements

-- git
-- curl

-That’s it.

 ## 🧨 Warning

 After cloning everything, you may: